Management of international workforce mobility, business immigration, and secondment of foreign employees in France, available in French and English.

 Litigation support

-We help you submit administrative and judicial appeals, particularly before Administrative Tribunals.
+We help you file timely administrative and judicial appeals, including proceedings before the Administrative Court.

-We handle urgent injunctions to compel the Prefecture to issue residence permits.
+We also handle emergency interim applications, particularly to compel the Prefecture to issue a residence permit.

 Adapting to new forms of work